coenfuse/CADS/README.md

 - **v4.0 : Remove Dependencies**
 - **v5.0 : Algorithms**

+_NOTE: CADS is currently in a clean refactoring stage.
+Here the developer has scrapped the previous development roadmap due to its ineffectiveness.
+The new roadmap uses illustrated above uses a systematic approach to development and promises better result.
+The previous unstructured code will be re-released according to this new time-frame and the current development standards.
+Curious explorers seeking to glace the previous development ideologies of CADS are recommended to look at repo from [this](https://github.com/coenfuse/CADS/tree/baa204b91d526695a1884f4d069b9682ec97d588/learn) point and before._

 ## Testing
 A proprietary testing wrapper has been defined in the CADS project that handles everything related to testing.